Russell Williams (criminal): Investigation leading to arrest

 On January 28, 2010, Jessica Lloyd, aged 27, disappeared from her home in Belleville, Ontario.
 Investigators identified distinctive tire tracks left in the snow along the north tree line of her property, approximately 100 m north of her home.
 One week after her disappearance, the Ontario Provincial Police (OPP) conducted an extensive canvassing of all motorists using the highway near her home from 7:00 p.m. on February 4, 2010, to 6:00 a.m. the next morning, looking for the tire treads.
 Williams was driving his Nissan Pathfinder that day—rather than the BMW he usually drove—and an officer noticed the resemblance of his tire treads.
 These were subsequently matched to the treads near Lloyd's home.

 On February 7, 2010, Williams was at his newly built residence in the Ottawa suburb of Westboro, where his wife lived full-time and he lived part-time, when he was called by the Ottawa Police Service and asked to come in for questioning.

 Interview and confession

-At 3:00 p.m. on February 7, Williams was interrogated at police headquarters by OPP Detective Staff Sergeant James Smyth.
+At 3:00 p.m. on February 7, Williams was interrogated at police headquarters by OPP Detective Sergeant James Smyth.
 By 7:45 p.m., after having been presented with the tire tread and shoe impression evidence linking him to Lloyd's disappearance, Williams began confessing to his crimes.
 He disclosed his role in dozens of crimes, including multiple acts of breaking and entering and sexual assault, in and around Tweed and Orleans, Ontario, at locations close to property owned by Williams and his wife.
 He also disclosed where police could find evidence hidden inside his Ottawa home, including hidden keepsakes, photographs taken of his victims and of himself posing in their underwear, video files of his assaults and murders, and other evidence.
 Williams then identified on a map where he disposed of Lloyd's body, leading them to the location early the next morning.